KusakabeShi/EtherGuard-VPN/README.md

         2. `kbdbg`: Keyboard debug mode.
                     Let me construct Layer 2 header by ascii character only.
                     So that I can track the packet flow with `loglevel` option.
-        3. `noL2`: Remove all Layer 2 header
+        3. `noL2`: Remove all Layer 2 header, all boardcast
 2. `nodeid`: NodeID.
 Must be unique in the whole Etherguard network.
 3. `nodename`: Node Name.
 4. `defaultttl`: Default TTL(etherguard layer. not affect ethernet layer)